 Their eyes allow them to see in the dark and they have acute hearing which helps with detecting prey.
 One of their ears is set higher than the other allowing them to detect prey on the ground and noises in the air and trees above simultaneously.

 Predators of the barn owl include stoats, snakes, golden eagles, red kites, northern goshawks, common buzzards, peregrine falcons, lanners, Eurasian eagle-owls, tawny owls, great horned owls.

-Barn owls are more effective than poisoning at controlling rodent populations.
+Barn owls are more effective than poisoning is at controlling rodent populations.

-Some other common names of the barn owl are demon owl, death owl and ghost owl represent their previous reputation of being birds of evil omen.
+Some other common names of the barn owl are demon owl, death owl and ghost owl representing their previous reputation of being birds of evil omen.